Gilberto Borges has sent you a link to a blog:

 typical sequence of an individual's emotional development, friendships come

-pair bonding.
+after parental bonding and before pair bonding.
 In the intervening period between the end of early

 childhood and the onset of full adulthood, friendships are often the most